 Each participant’s ratings were standardized (centered and scaled using the mean and standard deviation) along five ratings for each attribute.
 Below are the figures illustrating descriptive statistics of scores from seven attributes.
 Four stimuli were denoted with characters and three labels (NHK 22.2; DTS: X and Dolby Atmos) indicating reproduction formats.

-It appears that the rated attributes, differentiates two multichannel reproduction formats (NHK22.2-and DTS: X).
-Depth explains unique characteristics of DTS: X format reproduction method.
+It appears that the rated attributes differentiate two multichannel reproduction formats (NHK22.2-and DTS: X).
+Depth explains the unique characteristics of the DTS: X format reproduction method.
 In other words, when a sound effect was reproduced through in the DTS: X channel system, listeners perceived the depth benefits of a reproduced sound in that speaker configuration.
 The unique features of NHK 22.2 and DTS: X formats changed listeners’ impression of spectral/spatial integration and localization of sound components.

-For those interested in the litrature behind this articles; I’ve listed some cool references below.
+For those interested in the literature behind these articles; I’ve listed some cool references below.

 1. The First Step Toward 3D Audio: DTS Neo: X, URL:

 2. Dolby, Authentic Cinema Sound by Dolby Atmos, URL:

 3. S. Ferguson and D. Cabrera.
 “Vertical Localization of Sound from Multiway Loudspeakers,” J. Audio Eng.
 Soc., 53(3), 163–173.
 2005

 4. D. Cabrera and S. Tilley.
 “Vertical Localization and Image Size Effects in Loudspeaker Reproduction,” Audio Engineering Society 24th International Conference: Multichannel Audio, the New Reality.
 2003.

 5. C. C. Pratt.
 “The Spatial Character of High and Low Tones,” J. Exp.
 Psy, vol. 13(3), pp. 278–285.
 1930.